floki-gh/json-rpiecy/readme.md

-# rpiecy - json-rpc v2 standard lib
+# 📫 rpiecy - JSON-RPC
 rpiecy is a lightweighted lib for managing [JSON-RPC](specifications.md) [objects][objects] and [comunication][comunication].